-and Khalil, 1980).
+The critical point of multicomponent mixtures can be calculated by the method of Heidemann and Khalil [18].
 These authors developed an algorithm to calculate the critical point with a van der waals type EoS, combined with the classical mixing rules.
-In 1998, Stockfleth and Dohrn (1998) improved this method by developing the algorithm of Heidemann and Khalil to apply it to a generalized equation of state.
+In 1998, Stockfleth and Dohrn [19] improved this method by developping the algorithm of Heidemann and Khalil to apply it to a generalized equation of state.
 This last algorithm was chosen in this work to calculate the critical lines through our model.
-The temperature dependent binary parameters are those obtained by fitting VLE data in the R116 supercritical domain.
-Results are reported in Table 7 and plotted in Fig. 4.
-The predicted critical locus is in good agreement with the experimental phase envelopes as displayed in Fig. 1.
+The temperature dependent binary parameters are those obtained by fitting VLE data in R116 supercritical domain.
+Results are plotted in figure 4.
+The predicted critical locus is in good agreement with the experimental phase envelopes as displayed in Figure 1.